Moe-Emad/TPMS/README.md

 - SQL queries use string concatenation (SQL injection risk) — consider using prepared statements
 - No image upload — course images are set via external URL
 - Sessions are used for authentication with no CSRF protection

----

-## License

-This project was built for educational purposes.
-Feel free to fork and extend it.